 Median Household Income: $48,159

 Merrill is the county seat of Lincoln County.
 The Wisconsin River meanders through the middle of the city, and you’ll find waterside parks, stores, and of course opportunities for boating!
-End your day by sampling the latest selection at the local breweries.
+End your day by sampling the latest selection at the local breweries, wow this is one of the best places to live!

 Home Price to Income Ratio: 2.00